Global shares stumble following retreat on Wall Street

-A man looks at an electronic stock board of a securities firm in Tokyo, Monday, March 25, 2019.
-Shares were sharply lower in Asia on Monday after Wall Street ended last week with a broad retreat.(AP Photo/Koji Sasahara)

-Shares tumbled in Europe and Asia on Monday after Wall Street ended last week with a broad retreat.
-Thailand's benchmark dipped following a general election that appeared likely to keep the incumbent, junta-backed prime minister in power.
+U.S. equity futures and shares in Europe and Asia on Monday traded lower after Wall Street ended last week with a broad retreat.

 Continue Reading Below